10 ways to make the most of Christmas in London with children in 2025

 1. Christmas Lights

 When it comes to Christmas lights and decorations London really does pull out all the stops for a world class display.
-Starting with Oxford Street where their Christmas lights were turned on in November.
+Starting with Oxford Street where their Christmas lights get turned on the 3rd November.

-Our personal favourite displays are at Regent Street and Covent Garden, they are just fantastic and we love walking down here admiring the elaborate decorations and lights.
+Our personal favourite displays are at Regent Street, Carnaby Street and Covent Garden, they are just fantastic and we love walking down here admiring the elaborate decorations and lights.

 2. Ice Skating